Use missional responses on social media during political season

 Generous contributions, totalling $26,800, from Texas Baptist individuals and churches helped numerous Syrian refugees survive yet another cold winter and spring in the Bekaa Valley of Lebanon.

 Donations were given through the Texas Baptists’ Refugee Relief Project, which originated in October 2014 through a partnership between Texas Baptists and the Lebanese Society for Educational and Social Development (LSESD).

-The funds raised this winter and spring through the project will help support local Lebanese churches in/p>/a>/p>... [continue]
+The funds raised this winter and spring through the project will help support local Lebanese churches in their mission to be the hands and feet of Christ to the millions of Syrians who have been fleeing to Lebanon since... [continue]

 Riding on a rickshaw and seeing God at work

 by Guest Author on June 7, 2016 in great commandment

 I have been in South Asia for 10 full days and I can honestly say that everything is completely different from anything I've known before.
 The language, food, architecture, culture, people, dress and transportation are all very different than life in the States.

 Today, I'm going to focus on the transportation difference though.
 In the United States, we have a lot of traffic laws and regulations that are in place to promote order, safety and peace of mind amongst its citizens.
 In South Asia, there are some traffic laws, but most of them aren't followed because there are millions of people trying to get where they need to.
 There... [continue]